PATRIC3/p3_docs/docroot/system_documentation/accounts.rst

 Accounts
 ========

-List of accounts owned by PATRIC:
+List of external system and social media accounts used by PATRIC:

 - GitHub
 - Facebook